mit-ll/spacegym-kspdg/README.md

 > :warning: **Troubleshooting**
 > + On a Mac, after enabling KSP to be opened in Security and Privacy, you may encounter a bug where [the game loading screen stalls indefinitely](ttps://forum.kerbalspaceprogram.com/index.php?/topic/151986-just-purchased-and-stuck-on-loading-screen-mac-os/)
 > + The workaround is to move the `KSP.app` icon onto the desktop and then back into the `KSP_osx` directory.
 For some reason bash commands didn't seem to work to fix this bug.
-Had to manually open Finder, drag the KSP.app icon onto the Desktop (even tried to open the app on the desktop, but that shouldn't work because it's not in the correct file structure), and then drag it back into the KSP_osx/ directory
+Had to manually open Finder, drag the KSP.app icon onto the Desktop, and then drag it back into the KSP_osx/ directory

 4. Unzip `KSP-Making_History_Expansion-en-us-mac-1.12.1.zip`
 5. Follow the instructions in the `Instructions-xxx-xx-xx.txt` file located in the unzipped Making History Expansion directory.